On the formality of nearly K\"ahler manifolds and of Joyce's examples in $G_2$-holonomy: Introduction

 With this article we want to cast more light on the depicted ``opaque interweavings'' of geometry and topology with our two main theorems. \begin{main} Closed simply-connected nearly K\"ahler manifolds are formal. \end{main} Nearly K\"ahler manifolds are one way to generalize K\"ahler manifolds and we point the reader to Section \ref{sec02} for their definition.
 In order to prove this result, it suffices to bring together known classification results for nearly K\"ahler manifolds on the one hand, and, on the other hand, formality results for the respective ``building blocks'' in these classifications.

 It is a prominent conjecture that all simply-connected manifolds of special holonomy are formal.
-With the formality of K\"ahler manifolds (including hyperk\"ahler ones) and of positive quaternion K\"ahler manifolds the attention focusses on $\G_2$- and $\Spin(7)$-manifolds.
+With the formality of K\"ahler manifolds (including hyperk\"ahler ones) and of positive quaternion K\"ahler manifolds established the attention focuses on $\G_2$- and $\Spin(7)$-manifolds.
 In both cases there are several simply-connected closed examples, the first and most prominent ones established by Joyce.
 Until recently (see \cite{Tai18}) not even their cohomology rings were known.
 We extend the analysis of the geometric construction of the example in this article via means from differential topology and rational homotopy.
 More precisely, we use the intersection homology of concrete submanifolds in order to build a Sullivan model over the reals up to a certain degree.
-Consequently, the concept of $s$-formality allows us to derive \begin{main} A typical Joyce example of exceptional holonomy $\G_2$ is formal. \end{main} The manifold in question is described in detail in \cite{Tai18} and in Section \ref{sec03}.
-This approach and reasoning can be considered a blueprint result in order to analyze and establish the formality of the remaining Joyce examples (in $\Spin(7)$ holonomy as well) (cf.~Remark \ref{rem02}).
+For a typical example of a Joyce manifold we consider the simplest one, which we denote simply by $M$ (see \cite[p.
+349, Example 1]{Joyce-g2-2}).
+Note that this example, however, already carries the main features of the construction principles and can serve as a model case (see Remark \ref{rem02}).
+Consequently, the concept of $s$-formality allows us to derive